aaron-smits/gobank/README.md

 # to follow the logs (attach terminal to logs)
 ```

-If you want to completely remove the project including the image, containers, and volumes, run the following command:
+If you want to completely remove the project including the gobank image, containers, and volumes, run the following command:

 ```bash
 make stop clean=true